the-turing-way/the-turing-way/chapters/open_science.md

 The DOI System is an identifier scheme administered by the International DOI Foundation.

 The task of managing DOI registers is delegated to registration agencies that each specialise in a type of resource.
-For research datasets, the registration agency is the DataCite Consortium.[39]
-The consortium is made up of libraries and data centres from across the globe, led by the German National Library of Science and Technology (TIB).
+For research datasets, the registration agency is the DataCite Consortium.
 Among the services it provides are human and machine interfaces for simple end-user administration of DOI registrations.
-DataCite also collects metadata about each dataset it registers.[40]
-These metadata may be searched through a Web interface[41] or harvested using OAI-PMH.[42]
+DataCite also collects metadata about each dataset it registers so they can be more easily understood and found.

 Any repository wishing to register DOIs needs to obtain a username and password from DataCite to gain access to the registration service.
 Alternatively, the organisation can manage its DOIs through a third-party service such as EZID.
 While best practice has yet to emerge on some matters, certain conventions are already becoming established.

 When organisations register a DOI for a resource, they should not introduce semantic elements into the suffix, especially not metadata that might change over time (e.g. publisher, archive, owner).
+Assign identifiers to static datasets only when no further changes or corrections are expected (i.e. after quality control checks are complete).
 As DOIs are used to cite data as evidence, the resource to which a DOI points should also remain unchanged, with any new version receiving a new DOI.

-Once an identifier has been assigned to (a version/snapshot of) a resource, ensure that it and any explanatory metadata remain static over time.
-Ensure that the identifiers remain unique and associated with the correct versions.

-Assign identifiers to static datasets only when no further changes or corrections are expected (i.e. after quality control checks are complete).
-For dynamic datasets, assign identifiers when new snapshots or time slices are created, whether this is on a regular basis or on demand.

 ## Open data